 But gathering interesting data makes you want to pull your hair out and not everyone has the resources to gather data on a large scale.

 Luckily, there are enough people in this world who believe data should be shared as much as possible and have created ample resources to simplify things.
-We’ve scoured the Internet and found 500 of the most interesting datasets for you to go through.
+We’ve scoured the Internet and found 500 of the most interesting data sets out there.
 To keep it short and sweet, here’s 50 to start you off.

-To make it easier for you, we’ve divided it in a couple of categories.
+To make it easier for you, we’ve divided it into a couple of categories.
 You can click on the below links to do a quick jump to your preferred section.

 - Business and Employment

 Before you dig deep into the sources, if you want to create visuals with your data, sign up for a Piktochart account.
 It’s free to get started and you can use one of the infographics, reports, or presentations templates to make it easier.

 Business and Employment

 1. Crunchbase – Find business information about private and public companies.
 You can look up how many investments they had, who the founding members are, and if they had any mergers or acquisitions.

 2. Glassdoor Research – Glassdoor offers data related to employment.
 You can, for example, figure out how much you can save by retaining employees.

 3. Open Corporates – Open Corporates is the largest open database of companies and company data in the world.
 Used by banks and governments, they pride themselves on having the most accurate data.